ocklund/bumpkis/README.md

 - Create and merge the pull request in Bitbucket, which will be visible in the Bumper log
 - Now create a release in the library repo `bar` that `foo` depends on:
 ```
-git pull;git commit -m "Empty" --allow-empty;git push origin master;gw release -Prelease.useAutomaticVersion=true
+git pull;git commit -m "Empty" --allow-empty;git push origin master;./gradlew release -Prelease.useAutomaticVersion=true
 ```
 - How Bumper processes the events from Bitbucket will be visible in the Bumper log
-- There should now exist a pull request in Bitbucket in repo `foo` for bumping the dependency `bar`, titled "[AUTO] Bump version to com.example.bar:bar:<version>"
+- There should now exist a pull request in the [Bitbucket dashboard](http://localhost:7990/bitbucket/dashboard) for bumping the dependency `bar`, titled "[AUTO] Bump version to com.example.bar:bar:<version>"

-Note to self: After testing, remember that any changes in the test repos should not be pushed to this repo
+**Note to self:** After testing, remember that any changes in the demo repos should not be pushed to this repo